danielep71/VBA-Performance_Manager/README.md

 Timing is session-bound:

-- `StartTimer` establishes the active timing backend.
+- `StartTimer` establishes the active timing backend
-- `ElapsedSeconds` and `ElapsedTime` are validated against that same backend.
+- `ElapsedSeconds` and `ElapsedTime` are validated against that same backend

 This helps prevent accidental cross-method timing mistakes.